randombot2/rougail/src/options2/README.md

 # options2

-Reimplementation of `std/options` and `nim-results` with rust-like combinators, `questionable` operators, and more in a single module.
+Reimplementation of `std/options` and `nim-results` with rust-like combinators and `sink` optimizations, etc in a single module.

 ## new features:
 - `Result[T, E]`
-- combinators
+- combinators for options and results
-- operators